coelhof12/coelhof12/README.md

 ## About Me 🧑‍💻

-Hello!
-I'm Francisco Coelho, a passionate Full Stack Developer with experience in Java, JavaScript, HTML, CSS, and SQL.
-I enjoy creating efficient and scalable web applications.
-Based in Aveiro, Portugal.
+I'm a Junior Full-Stack Developer transitioning from a background in design to building scalable and efficient web applications.
+I specialize in Java, JavaScript, HTML, CSS, and SQL, and I’m always excited to explore new technologies.

-I am redirecting my career towards programming after studying and applying design knowledge.
-I aim to explore emerging technologies and develop creative and sustainable solutions that can make a positive impact.
+Based in Aveiro, Portugal, I am looking to make a positive impact through creative and sustainable tech solutions.
+Let's connect and build something amazing together!

 ## What Drives Me 🚀